-You can write the letter yourself, or ask someone to do it on your behalf, however only a registered migration agent can be paid to write it.
+You can write the letter yourself, or ask someone to do it on your behalf.
+However, only a registered migration agent may be paid to write it.
 There is no special form or format required.
 Your request should include all of the evidence in support of your request, including medical certificates and reports, family members’ citizenship certificates and anything else that you need to rely upon.
-It is important that you include the Department’s reference number and your full name and address and clearly outline the decision that you are asking to be reviewed.
-You should also send a copy of the letter to the Immigration Department and keep a copy for yourself.
+It is important that you include the DoHA’s reference number and your full name and address and clearly outline the decision that you are asking to be reviewed.
+You should also send a copy of the letter to the DoHA and keep a copy for yourself.
 You may need to show this if you need to apply for a further bridging visa while your request for review is being considered.
 The granting of a bridging visa is not automatic in these circumstances.

 If the Minister decides to exercise his discretion after a Ministerial Review he will issue the visa which he thinks is appropriate.
 This could be either a temporary or a permanent visa and may not be the same as the visa that you originally applied for.
 If you have already applied to the minister for a review of your matter, another application won’t usually be considered unless there has been a significant change in your circumstances which raises new substantive issues.